microsoft/api-guidelines/graph/patterns/longRunningOperations.md

-The API responds synchronously that the database has been created and indicates that the provisioning operation is not fully completed by including the Operation-Location header and status property in the response payload.
+The API responds synchronously that the database has been created and indicates that the provisioning operation is not fully completed by including the Content-Location header and status property in the response payload.

 ```
 HTTP/1.1 201 Created